Learn the reason for which it is said that certain Zodiacal degrees never rise within the polar regions.

 Both rotation (day) and revolution (year) can be considered two inertial frames of reference as long as we remain at the same latitude and the same longitude, for the different times of oblique ascension will remain the same for all signs or segments (i.e. months) and degrees (i.e. days).
 As Galileo would have suggested, all inertial frames of reference were created equal.

-The tilt of a non-inertial or moving frame of reference (Earth) relative to an inertial frame of reference (ecliptic) is responsible for the first form of relativity known to us, tropical astrology, in addition to the other two (special relativity, or velocity, and general relativity, or gravity).
+The tilt of a non-inertial or moving frame of reference (Earth) relative to an inertial frame of reference (ecliptic) is responsible for the first form of (classical) relativity known to us, tropical astronomy, in addition to another two (special relativity, or velocity, and general relativity, or gravity).
 Put simply: each day (i.e in or at each degree) the sun has a slightly different ascensional time than the previous day and the day that follows.
-The time differences become greater as greater the distance between the segments of the ecliptic (e.g. between July and January, instead of between July 20 and August 21 or between July 20 and July 21) and that of the observer from the equator.
-In physics, it is known as the «equation of time».
-It is the relativity that governs tropical astrology and its natural method of house measurement, the timekeeping method (Placidus, or relative houses, for it recognises *different fixed ascensional times*, as seen in an illustration below).

 The Key’s Implications

-The fact that the sun has vacated the rest of the degrees of the circumference does not deprive them of their ascensional times, does it?
-This implies recognising that the degree occupied by, say, the twelfth or eleventh cusp (or that the exact region of the horizon occupied by the degree in question) represents a different ascensional time than that of the ASC (Alcabitius) and that of the MC (Koch).
-That is why our sky is flooded with imaginary diurnal lines and it is our task to discern the point of intersection between these and the zodiacal belt (i.e. ecliptic).
+The twelfth or eleventh cusp (or that the exact region of the horizon occupied by the degree in question) represents a different ascensional time (a different trisection, therefore) than that of the ASC (Alcabitius) and that of the MC (Koch).
+Our sky is flooded with imaginary diurnal lines and it is our task to discern the point of intersection between these and the zodiacal belt (i.e. ecliptic).

-Each sixth of the diurnal arc (i.e. each Placidean cuspal degree) represents the path travelled by a different zodiacal degree, which bears its own clock, speed, or time of ascension.
-Therefore, each length of time constitutes one, two, three, four, or five sixths of the time that would have elapsed since the sun’s rise if it had occupied that degree of the ecliptic (i.e. all five cuspal degrees constitute five different trisections).
-When we measure the houses of an astrograph, the sun does not occupy all the degrees simultaneously, but these bear with them the time established by the sun the first time it rose or dawned with them during the year.
+Each sixth of the diurnal arc represents the path travelled by a different zodiacal degree, which bears its own time of ascension or apparent angular speed.
+Therefore, each length of time constitutes one, two, three, four, or five sixths of the time that would have elapsed since the sun’s rise if it had occupied that degree of the ecliptic (i.e. all five cuspal degrees constitute five distinct trisections).
 We thus measure the time of all simultaneously and uninterruptedly in order to determine the house cusps as accurately as possible.
-Such measurement, however, is not trigonometric, but physical.
+Such measurement, however, is not trigonometric, but physical, so that it may continue to perform accurately in polar regions.

 Seasonal or Planetary Hours

-The reader should also know that this will not change the truth about planetary or seasonal hours.
-On the contrary: it will confirm them.
-That is, said truth (seasonal hours) is able to exist and remain the same perpetually thanks to the reality that has been described above: you will be able to establish the seasonal hours (diurnal or nocturnal) of whatever degree of the ecliptic you choose, meaning each — seasonal — hour will constitute one twelfth of the total amount of time that the sun would have spent in the visible (diurnal hours) or invisible (nocturnal hours) sky if it had occupied that degree of the circumference.
-Because of this, any Placidus-measured house cusp (i.e. degree) will necessarily appear in the next cusp every two seasonal hours (i.e. of said degree).
-Let this be the only proportional feature of the Placidus measurement, for each house will measure a different amount or length of time (each is relative to another, necessarily).
+You are then able to establish the seasonal hours of whatever degree of the ecliptic you choose, meaning each—seasonal—hour will constitute one twelfth of the total amount of time that the sun would have spent in the visible (diurnal hours) or invisible (nocturnal hours) sky if it had occupied that degree.
+Therefore, any cuspal degree will necessarily appear in the next cusp every two seasonal hours of said degree.
+Let this be the only proportional feature of the Placidus measurement, for each house will measure a different length of time.

 House Systems: An Intrinsically Unnecessary Debate

-However much this can be considered to be clear, unambiguous, or true, many have not understood the mechanism of action of the Placidean (or relative) measurement of the houses and the vast majority of astrologists concentrate only on stating or pointing out the fact that Placidus trisects or divides the semiarch into three parts equally on the basis of time.
-But so does Alcabitius and Koch, and it would seem that they have found some difficulty in explaining the difference, that is, in explaining to themselves and their readers how, exactly, this is so: both Alcabitius and Koch conduct a timekeeping or Placidus measurement for a single degree of the ecliptic, while Placidus for all simultaneously, for it is aware of the relativity inherent in ascensional times (not necessarily relativity as we understand it today, of course, as it derives from a different form of time dilation, but almost).
-That is, degree by degree.
+Most professionals, otherwise competent, have not understood the mechanism of action of this coordinate system, and the vast majority focus only upon repeating what they read in historical documents or textbooks, namely, that Placidus trisects or divides the semiarc into three parts equally on the basis of time.
+But so does Alcabitius and Koch, and it would seem that they have found some difficulty in explaining the difference.
+Both Alcabitius and Koch conduct a timekeeping or Placidus measurement for a single degree of the ecliptic, while Placidus for all simultaneously (explained above).

 ______________